 Admission is purely performance-based; there is no application.
 Simply complete a series of courses for credit in a “Pathway Specialization” and pass with an overall GPA of 3.0 or better.
 This “B” average qualifies you to be admitted into the degree program.

-Declare your intent to enroll in the exclusive October pre-launch of MS-EE degree by completing the 1-minute form.
-Start now.
 The full program launches in 2020.
 Limited spaces available for the October 2019 launch.
+Start now.

 Not ready to commit now?

 If you are not ready to commit to the full Master of Science in Electrical Engineering, you can enroll in the Non-Credit Specializations now and earn credit later.
 These non-credit courses allow you to test your abilities and practice the skills required to pass the for-credit course.
 You may upgrade from non-credit to credit at any time during your coursework.
 Previously completed assignments will be automatically applied to your for-credit experience.
 To upgrade from non-credit to credit, you will need to pay tuition and complete the final exam with a 3.0 (B) grade point average or better.